-- Phased construction that included demolition of a building and connector bridge, followed by construction of an infill building between 2 existing buildings that encapsulates the space, all without interrupting teaching operations.
+- Phased construction that included demolition of a building and connector bridge, followed by construction of an infill building between two existing buildings that encapsulates the space, all without interrupting teaching

 - Sustainable features include lighting controls, occupancy sensors, LED lighting, high efficiency mechanical systems, low VOC finishes and a green roof